 Finally, a clear Palestinian vision

-- Statehood, is a tactic, not a goal.
+Statehood is a tactic, not a goal.
 The struggle to end injustice is gaining momentum.
-Palestinian officials don’t want to waste all the diplomatic gains that have been achieved in the last 40 years.
+Palestinian officials do not want to waste all the sharp gains that have been achieved in the last 40 years.
 If the two-state solution materializes, Palestinians will accept it.
-If it doesn’t, there is a willingness to move to a different strategy.
-In any case, the strategic objective isn’t two states or one state, but to end the occupation, to ensure that the right of return of refugees is implemented, and to establish equal rights for the Palestinian citizens of Israel (so called the Arab Israelis).
+If it does not, there is a willingness to move to a different strategy.
+In any case, the strategic objective is not two states or one state, but to end the occupation, to ensure that the right of return of refugees is implemented, and to establish equal rights for the Palestinian citizens of Israel (so called the Arab Israelis).

-- Whether these objectives are achieved in one state, or two states, or a non state, doesn’t matter to most Palestinians.
-Palestinians may not be strong enough yet to achieve their objectives, but at least they can block the Israelis from achieving theirs.
+Whether these objectives are achieved in one state, or two states, or a nonstate, doesn’t matter to most Palestinians.
+Palestinians may not be strong enough yet to realize their objectives, but at least they can block the Israelis from achieving theirs.
 We have options.
-The most dangerous option is to dissolve the PA, but there are also other means that can be resorted to, such as withdrawing security co-operation, or transforming the PA into a resistance authority.
+The most dangerous option is to dissolve the PA, but there are also other means that can be resorted to, such as withdrawing security co-operation or transforming the PA into a resistance authority.

 The Arab spring seemed to have had a core impact in the form of a draft agreement between Fatah and Hamas which took everyone by surprise.
-After four years of bitter and violent conflict between the rivals, Fatah announced that it has agreed to all of Hamas’s political conditions to form a national unity government. (however, this reconciliation agreement hasn’t been formalized until; this moment)
+After four years of bitter and violent conflict between the rivals, Fatah announced that it has agreed to all of Hamas’s political conditions to form a national unity government.
+(However, this reconciliation agreement has not been formalized until; this moment)

 Commemorating ‘Nakba’ or ‘The Catastrophe’ 18 May

-- Generations of Palestinian refugees living in refugee camps in Lebanon, Syria and Jordan have been paying close attention as their fellow Arabs have risen up against corrupt and oppressive leaders, as have those living in Gaza, the West Bank and Israel.
-On May 15, Palestinians launched their own movement with a symbolic enactment of the return to Palestine.
+Generations of Palestinian refugees living in refugee camps in Lebanon, Syria, and Jordan have been paying close attention as their fellow Arabs have risen against corrupt and oppressive leaders, as have those living in Gaza, the West Bank and Israel.
+On May 15, Palestinians launched their movement with a symbolic enactment of the return to Palestine.
 They marched from every corner of the Palestinian world, in a tech-savvy, coordinated campaign in what looked like a Palestinian version of the Arab Spring.

-- In Syria, protesters managed to break through the fence near the Druze town of Majdal Shams.
+In Syria, protesters managed to break through the fence near the Druze city of Majdal Shams.

 Commemorating ‘Nakba’ or ‘The Catastrophe’ 18 May

-- The converging of thousands of Palestinians on Israel’s borders was a clear sign that they have lost faith in American promises—and that if Israel and the U.S. don’t work toward a Palestinian state based on 1967 lines, others will seize the initiative in shaping the Middle East.
+The converging of thousands of Palestinians on Israel’s borders was a clear sign that they have lost faith in American promises—and that if Israel and the U.S. do not work toward a Palestinian state based on 1967 lines, others will seize the initiative in shaping the Middle East.
 Something fundamental has changed.
-Americans and others can no longer plan and create reality, they are no more the shapers of history in the Middle East.
+Americans and others can no longer plan and create reality; they are no more the shapers of history in the Middle East.

 The technology Palestinians used to co-ordinate their movements exploited an Israeli weakness.
-The military was totally unprepared for the border crossings, because the upper echelons of Israeli intelligence have an institutional bias in favor of secret information acquired through spies, collaborators, prisoners and phone taps, and tend to discount what is publicly available.
+The military was totally unprepared for the border crossings, because the upper echelons of Israeli intelligence have an institutional bias for secret information acquired through spies, collaborators, prisoners and phone taps, and tend to discount what is publicly available.

-- The second international Gaza flotilla following the first one organized on the end of May 2010– was set to sail at the end of June 2011– it could have provided an opportunity to break this pattern before it sets in.
+The second international Gaza flotilla following the first one organized at the end of May 2010– was set to sail at the end of June 2011– it could have provided an opportunity to break this pattern before it sets in.

-- If the flotilla managed to break the Israeli siege and reach the shores of Gaza, it would have been be the first meeting between the international Palestinian solidarity movement and the Arab Spring, a meeting that would have added a new dimension to the unity struggle.
-But it was stopped, and it was a clear military statement by Israel of its current commitment to Palestinian division, generating new grievances to mobilize with.
+If the flotilla managed to break the Israeli siege and reach the shores of Gaza, it would have been being the first meeting between the international Palestinian solidarity movement and the Arab Spring, a meeting that would have added a new dimension to the unity struggle.
+However, it was stopped, and it was a clear military statement by Israel of its current commitment to Palestinian division, generating new grievances to mobilize with.

 A Rally to September

-- Now a number of national, regional, and international issues are intersecting in a way which will make an uprising by the Palestinians and a confrontation with Israel almost unavoidable.
+Now some national, regional, and international issues are intersecting in a way which will make an uprising by the Palestinians and a confrontation with Israel almost unavoidable.

-- If it fails, it will enrage tens of thousands who will rightly see the vote’s failure as a result of US political and economic bullying on behalf of Israel, as well as a clear view of the world’s insincerity.
+If it fails, it will engage tens of thousands who will rightly see the vote’s failure as a result of US political and economic bullying on behalf of Israel, as well as a clear view of the world’s insincerity.

-- The Israelis therefore do not now and have never had any legal claim on the West Bank in the terms of contemporary international law.
+The Israelis, therefore, do not now and have never had any legal claim to the West Bank regarding contemporary international law.
 They continue to occupy 4 million statelessPalestinians, some of them refugees whose families were chased out of what is now Israel and who have never received a penny in compensation.

-- The benefits of a majority United Nations General Assembly (UNGA) vote for Palestine, in case we will not pass the Security Council scrutiny, won’t include a real state.
-It is more about giving the Palestinians standing, as they wind their way to some dignified, humane status other than their current degradation at the hands of strangers in their own land.
+The benefits of a majority United Nations General Assembly (UNGA) voted for Palestine, in case we will not pass the Security Council scrutiny, won’t include a real state.
+It is more about giving the Palestinians standing, as they wind their way to some classic, humane status other than their current degradation at the hands of strangers in their land.